gustavopinto/tesl/duplas/Dupla_CASSIO_ERIC.md

 1. "truck factor" vs "heroes"
     - Truck factor is a metric that is based on the number of important contributors on a project that have to be hit by a truck before the project enters the decline stage.
-Obviously the lower the number of contributors the higher the risk of the project, since depending on few important people decreases the reliability and pretty much affects the future maintainability of the source code.
+In other words, the truck factor identifies the concentration of knowledge in software development environments, helping therefore at measuring how prepared a project is to deal with developer replacement/quit.
+Obviously, the lower the number of contributors the higher the risk of the project, since depending on only a few important people decreases the reliability and pretty much affects the future maintainability of the source code.
+A low truck factor leads to delay in launching new releases and ultimately to the discontinuation of the entire project.
   - A hero project is the one where the great majority of contributions (80% or more) come from a few number of actual developers (less than 20%).
 Such kind of random and sporadic contributions are usually bad for the project since it